junxit/us-congress-bills-110/bill.md

 >   - **(12)** assist Head Start agencies and programs in increasing program participation of homeless children;
 >   - **(13)** assist Head Start agencies and Head Start programs in improving outreach to, and the quality of services available to, limited English proficient children and their families, particularly in communities that have experienced a large percentage increase in the population of limited English proficient individuals, as measured by the Bureau of the Census;
 >   - **(14)** assist Head Start agencies in developing appropriate methods and approaches for identifying and working with children and families experiencing toxic stress;
->   - **(15)** assist programs in improving outreach to serve additional children with disabilities, if such program’s enrollment opportunities or funded enrollment for children with disabilities is less than 10 percent; and
+>   - **(15)** assist programs in improving outreach to serve additional children with disabilities, if such program’s enrollment opportunities or funded enrollment for children with disabilities is less than 10 percent;
+>   - **(16)** provide assistance to address the unique needs of programs located in rural communities, including—
->   - **(16)** provide assistance to address and remove barriers related to recruitment and retention of Head Start teachers for rural communities, and remove barriers related to outreach efforts to eligible families in rural communities.
+>     - **(A)** removing barriers related to the recruitment and retention of Head Start teachers in rural communities;
+>     - **(B)** developing innovative and effective models of professional development for improving staff qualifications and skills for staff living in rural communities;
+>     - **(C)** removing barriers related to outreach efforts to eligible families in rural communities;
+>     - **(D)** removing barriers to parent involvement in Head Start programs in rural communities;
+>     - **(E)** removing barriers to providing home visiting services in rural communities; and
+>     - **(F)** removing barriers to obtaining health screenings for Head Start participants in rural communities; and
+>   - **(17)** assist Head Start agencies and programs to increase the capacity of classroom staff to meet the needs of eligible children in inclusive classrooms.
 > - **(d)** The Secretary may provide, either directly or through grants to public or private nonprofit entities, training for Head Start personnel in the use of the performing and visual arts and interactive programs using electronic media to enhance the learning experience of Head Start children.
 Special consideration shall be given to entities that have demonstrated effectiveness in educational programming for preschool children that includes components for parental involvement, care provider training, and developmentally appropriate related activities.
 > - **(e)** The Secretary shall provide, either directly or through grants or other arrangements, funds from programs authorized under this subchapter to support an organization to administer a centralized child development and national assessment program leading to recognized credentials for personnel working in early childhood development and child care programs, training for personnel providing services to limited English proficient children (including services to promote the acquisition of the English language), training for personnel providing services to children determined to be abused or neglected, training for personnel providing services to children referred by or receiving child welfare services, training for personnel in helping children cope with community violence, resource access projects for personnel working with disabled children, and training for appropriate personnel to recognize common health, including mental health, problems in children for appropriate referral.
 > - **(f)** The Secretary shall provide, either directly or through grants, or other arrangements, funds for training of Head Start personnel in addressing the unique needs of migrant and seasonal working families, families with 1 or more children with disabilities, families with a limited English proficiency, homeless families, and children and families experiencing toxic stress.